Week 04 Embedded Programming

 The problem turned out to be in my code.
 I had written Pin(0) because the board silkscreen says "D0."
 But in MicroPython, Pin(0) refers to GPIO0, which is physical pin D6 on the XIAO — a completely different pin on the opposite side of the board from where my switch was wired.
 Changing the code to Pin(26) (the actual GPIO number for D0) fixed the issue immediately.

-This was a frustrating bug but an excellent lesson.
+This was frustrating, but I learned a valuable lesson.
 I now always cross-reference the board label against the GPIO number in the pinout table before writing any code.

 Exercise 3: Momentary Button Input